tfsec/tfsec.github.io/_docs/aws/AWS084.md

 ---
-title: aws-workspace-enable-disk-encryption - Root and user volumes on Workspaces should be encrypted
+title: Root and user volumes on Workspaces should be encrypted
+shortcode: aws-workspace-enable-disk-encryption
+legacy: AWS084
 summary: Root and user volumes on Workspaces should be encrypted
 resources: [aws_workspaces_workspace]
-permalink: /docs/aws/aws-workspace-enable-disk-encryption/
+permalink: /docs/aws/workspace/enable-disk-encryption/
+redirect_from:
+  - /docs/aws/AWS084/
 ---

 ### Explanation